cis3296f24/03-flappy-bird/README.md

 # How to run
-you can clone this repository into your IDE
+you can clone this repository into your Java IDE

 then in the main folder go to flappymain and run the program to start the game